top of page

 However, my husband and I do not share ancestors or cousins in common back to our 6th generation.
 Since we focus our active research in this time frame, we can keep separate databases without missing possible intersections.

-Additionally, since we have our ancestral lines on collaborative family tree platforms like WikiTree and FamilySearch, we could find any connection outside of our active research there.
+Additionally, since we have our ancestral lines on collaborative family tree platforms like WikiTree and FamilySearch, we could not find any connection outside of our active research there.

 Reduce Citation Replication